 The content of the evaluation report will include progress towards the outcome of the project.
+It will review any immediate impact and sustainability of results of the project.
 It will outlines results against the strategic results framework and provide a conclusion, of whether or not the project has achieved its goal, objectives, outcomes and outputs it set out to implement.
 A review on the contribution to capacity development and knowledge management in FSM would be presented in the report.
 The report will outline key management and capacity recommendations highlight results, lessons learned, best practices.
 It must amalgamate these results into a section of the report, designed to be useful for future projects and or programs of FSM.